shivnarayanan/johnnyeats/README.md

 ## Database

-The bot retrieves data from a Heroku Postgres database.

-The database is updated daily by the **update.py** script, which runs on Heroku Scheduler.
-It retrieves data from [here](https://docs.google.com/spreadsheets/d/10KDw1cMOw4NaSXAJS8QObgpUnsfbWdj72ERZagWjoEs/edit#gid=1593634417).
+The bot fetches data from a Heroku Postgres database that is updated daily by the **update.py** script via the Heroku Scheduler.
+It sources this data from [here](https://docs.google.com/spreadsheets/d/10KDw1cMOw4NaSXAJS8QObgpUnsfbWdj72ERZagWjoEs/edit#gid=1593634417).

 ## Deployment